Ukraine crisis: Germany halts Nord Stream 2 approval | DW | 22.02.2022

 Construction of the pipeline project has been completed, but the project still needed regulatory certification from German authorities before the gas could be delivered.

-The pipeline has been a source of contention with the US who has expressed concern that it increases European dependence on on Russia for its energy needs.
+The pipeline has been a source of contention with the US, which has expressed concern that it increases European dependence on Russia for its energy needs.

-The pipeline would double the amount of gas flowing from Russia to Germany and would bypass Ukraine, owing to it running along the bed of the Baltic Sea.

 Earlier this month US President Joe Biden said there would be no chance of the project going ahead if Russian tanks and troops crossed the Ukraine border.